Sharykhin/form-validation/README.md

-Also plugin use masked input: http://digitalbush.com/projects/masked-input-plugin.
+Also the class uses masked input: http://digitalbush.com/projects/masked-input-plugin.

- use it:
+Its use:

        $("#date").mask("99/99/9999");
        $("#phone").mask("(999) 999-9999");